atakanaltok/awesome-useful-websites/README.md

 ### Linters
 * https://www.fromlatest.io/#/ - Dockerfile linter
 * http://www.yamllint.com/ - Paste in your YAML and click "Go" - we'll tell you if it's valid or not, and give you a nice clean UTF-8 version of it.
 Optimized for Ruby
+* https://validate.puppet.com/ - Check the validity of your Puppet code (only validates syntax and doesn't actually compile or enforce a catalog)